Pamela Adlon made the most honest family sitcom on television. She’s honest about not knowing what’s next.

 The oof is the coping reflex of survival and it is there to buffer viewers as we “walk the hairy edge,” as Adlon describes it, of her creation.
 “Better Things” is about yelling so hard you begin to laugh and then everybody’s somehow laughing and you forget what you were yelling about.
 That is how you make the most honest family sitcom on television.

-“Sometimes, I look at my show, look at the script, stand on the set and I’m like, ‘Wait a second; we’re not doing that,’” she says.
+“Sometimes, I look at my show, look at the script, stand on the set and I’m like, ‘Wait a second; we’re not doing that,’ ” she says.
 “This is not a f---ing Nickelodeon show.
 This is ‘Better Things.’
 We talk about uncomfortable s---, we say things that are like, shocking or whatever, because we need to figure it out.”

 Sharon Stone, a fan of “Better Things” who ended up doing a guest spot during Season 3, says that “every mother has to see that show.”